 Lord Gresford, one of the few to have rowed in all Parliamentary Boat Races, made the announcement, saying “Robin was a fantastic individual.
 His passion for rowing was second-to-not and with the Parliamentary Boat Race he brought to bear his innate talent in organising what is a very challenging event.
-In so doing, the Parliamentary Rowing Group has raised a great deal of money for charity and we are grateful for all his dedicated hard work.
+In so doing, the All-Party Parliamentary Group for Rowing has raised a great deal of money for charity and we are grateful for all his dedicated hard work.

 “It is entirely fitting for the Group, and Members of both Houses of Parliament to remember Robin in this way, and I very much look forward to defeating the boat of MPs so that I can lift the trophy bearing his name.”